-As outlined above, the ICANN CEO was furthermore instructed by the ICANN Board to oversee improvements to the enforcement of the contractual conditions relating to gTLD RDS (WHOIS) in the gTLD registry and gTLD registrar agreements.
+As outlined above, the ICANN organization CEO was furthermore instructed by the ICANN Board to oversee improvements to the enforcement of the contractual conditions relating to gTLD RDS (WHOIS) in the gTLD registry and gTLD registrar agreements.
 For an analysis of these aspects, please see the Section 8 of this report.
+We note that the CEO was instructed to oversee changes related to specific areas and not all of the changes recommended.
+That notwithstanding, all recommendations were in fact acted upon.

-In terms of developments not specifically envisaged by this ICANN Board instruction, a detailed RDS (WHOIS) "policy" has been set out in the 2013 Registrar Accreditation Agreement and in particular in its RDS (WHOIS) specification.11 This RDS (WHOIS) policy sets out specific details such as the data fields to be provided, formats and access ports.
+In terms of developments not specifically envisaged by this ICANN Board instruction, a detailed RDS (WHOIS) "policy" has been set out in the 2013 Registrar Accreditation Agreement and in particular in its RDS (WHOIS) specification 10.
+This RDS (WHOIS) policy sets out specific details such as the data fields to be provided, formats and access ports.
 Please also refer to the Single WHOIS Policy section of this report (section 3.3).